 - the method of calculation or attribution; and

-- the chairholder’s authorization for those charges made to the account; and
+- the chairholder’s authorization for those charges made to the account;

 - hospitality for networking and research-related activities:

-- documents indicating the date of the event;
+- the dates of the events;

-- the number of participants; and
+- number of participants;

-- the purpose of the event.
+- purpose of the event; and

 These travel expense claims must also conform to the standard travel policies and procedures of the chairholder’s institution.
 For claimants other than the chairholder, his or her affiliation with the chairholder’s research group must be specified.
 If the traveller is a student, the travel expense claim must be signed by the chairholder.
-In the event that the traveller is the chairholder or a visiting researcher, the expense claim must be countersigned by the department head or dean confirming the relevance of the travel with regard to the Chair.
+In the event that the traveller is the chairholder or a visiting researcher, the expense claim must be countersigned by the department head or dean confirming the relevance of the travel with regard to the research being funded.

 The travel expense claim must include the following information: